 But maybe not!
 Baltimore is home to Johns Hopkins Hospital, one of the best in the country.
 Maybe he gets better treatment there than in L.A. (which, to be fair, has some really good hospitals), and he doesn't have a heart attack while swimming in Florida and drown.
 And then maybe he lives long enough to rewrite his will and make his son Steve (from his previous marriage) majority owner after his death, and Steve freezes Georgia out, at least as far as the Colts are concerned.
 (There are some people who think Georgia had Carroll killed, but I don't think there's any evidence of that.)

 So Steve Rosenbloom keeps the Colts in Baltimore, and in 1987, a deal for not one, but two stadiums is made for Camden Yards, and both the Orioles and the Colts move in for 1992 -- the Orioles according to the history we know, the Colts 6 years before the Ravens would have.
 And then the Colts are still in Baltimore, where they belong.

 And then that bastard Art Modell moves the original Browns to Los Angeles.

 Speaking of which...

 Al Davis.
 He moved the Oakland Raiders to Los Angeles in 1982, and the NFL tried to stop him, and he took the League to court, and won.
 He got away with it.
 (Yes, he moved them back in 1995, but that's not relevant to this discussion.)
 Irsay figured, "If Al can do it, I can do it.
 They can't stop me."
-He did it, and they didn't even try to stop him.
+He did it, and, perhaps weary from the fight with Darth Raider, they didn't even try to stop him.